nluetts/NoisySignalIntegration.jl/docs/src/overview.md

 integration function [`mc_integrate`](@ref).

 !!! tip "Crop your data to the relevant region"
-    While your dataset should contain a somewhat lengthy portion of noise for the noise analysis step, you should not include this portion of the data in the actual integration, as this will only decrease performance while not offering any benefits.
+    While your input dataset should contain a somewhat lengthy portion of noise for the noise analysis step, you should not include this portion of the data in the actual integration, as this will only decrease performance while not offering any benefits.
 You should always [`crop`](@ref) your data to only